 Focusing on a student-centered approach, the high energy live programming and innovative online college planning solutions he offers through The Admission Game® reach tens of thousands of students, parents and educators annually.
 For more information about Mr. Van Buskirk and The Admission Game®, visit his website at www.bestcollegefit.com.

 Each February, the College Counseling Office presents a special program for juniors and their parents featuring a panel of seasoned admission officers.
-Last year we welcomed Ms. Terry Cowdrey, former vice president and dean of admission at Colby College and Erik DeAngelis, Associate Director of Admission at Brown University.
+This year, we welcomed back Erin Bernard, Senior Associate Director of Admission at the University of Massachusetts, Erik DeAngelis, Associate Director of Admission at Brown University, and Chris O'Brien, Associate Director of Admission at Boston College.

 Alan Reeder of Hillside Writing presents "The Common-App Chalk Talk," which helps college-bound applicants and their support teams to see the college admission essay less as a challenge and more as an opportunity — even an enjoyable one!